Squashing commits

 Automatic merge failed; fix conflicts and then commit the result.

 Git will detect a conflict.
-We must manually resolve it in the sample.txt
+We must manually resolve it in the sample.txt file and commit the change.

 $ git add sample.txt